Dungyichao/http_server/README.md

             send_message(new_socket, path_head, copy_head);
 }
  ```
- I know you are still wondering the very first request information I mentioned in section 3.2 which contains ```/``` no useful information.
+ I know you are still wondering the very first request information I mentioned in section 3.2 which contains ```/``` such a useless information.
+Actually, it does give us a hint to send it our web page, namely ```index.html```.

 ## 3.4 Reply to the Client